 That’s not a risk we're willing to take.

-On average, Edlink’s clients pay us $15K per year.
-The companies we’ve met with robust integrations typically have an entire team of engineers solely responsible for integrations, and they still don’t offer the depth and breadth of functionality that Edlink offers.
+On average, Edlink’s clients pay $15K per year.
+The companies with robust integrations that we’ve met typically have an entire team of engineers solely responsible for integrations.
+They still don’t offer the depth and breadth of functionality that Edlink offers.

 Ian Lotinsky of LearnZillion says it costs his team upwards of $25K per year, per LMS, just to maintain their adherence to the LTI specification.

-Building an LTI application alone offers less functionality, less flexibility and a more constrained user-experience than Edlink.
+Building an LTI application offers less functionality, less flexibility, and a more constrained user experience than Edlink.

 The display of an LTI application will be different from LMS to LMS.
-This means more work for your support team and sales teams, in that they would need to understand the nuances of each system you intend to support to accurately convey/troubleshoot the experience your customers will have.
+This means more work for a company’s support team and sales teams to understand the nuances of each supported system.
+Why?
+So that the company’s people can accurately convey and troubleshoot the experience customers will have.

 Rostering with LTI can be limited.
-When a teacher launches an LTI resource from their course within their LMS, the LTI app can only read the enrollments of teachers and students of that specific course.
+When a teacher launches an LTI resource from the course within the LMS, the LTI app can only read the enrollments of teachers and students of that specific course.
 The app cannot see the enrollments of any other course that the teacher is a part of.
-In fact, if the app is not using the Names and Role Provisioning Services in LTI Advantage, then the app cannot even read the enrollments of any users in the course who have not yet launched into the LTI tool.
-This obviously can cause some issues if your app needs to roster users in advance or in bulk.
+In fact, if the app is not using the Names and Role Provisioning Services in LTI Advantage, then the app cannot read the enrollments of any users in the course who have not launched into the LTI tool.
+This obviously can cause some issues if the app needs to roster users in advance or in bulk.

-When an LTI application is launched, the application appears in an iframe inside of the LMS, which just doesn’t work for some of the more advanced, robust or interactive educational tools that schools use.
-It should also be noted that many LMSs allow users to add LTI tools to different placements in their LMS.
-A placement refers to the location on screen or context in the LMS where the user will launch the LTI application.
-Since placements can change where the user is launching the tool from, it can alter the experience for the user and make it more nuanced for your support teams to troubleshoot issues across different LMS.
+When an LTI application launches, the application appears in an iframe inside of the LMS.
+This just doesn’t work for some of the more advanced, robust, or interactive educational tools that schools use.
+Many LMSs allow users to add LTI tools to different placements in their LMS.
+Placements refer to the location on the screen or context in the LMS where the user will launch the LTI application.
+Since placements can change where the user is launching the tool from, it can alter the experience for the user and make it more nuanced for support teams to troubleshoot issues across different LMS.

-Finally, the dataset of uses-cases any one organization will take into account (and related edge-cases) is always going to be smaller than that of an organization who's aggregating integrations.
-It’s rare that we get requests to build new integrations--we’ve usually already built them, because we’ve gotten wind of their upcoming importance due to this fact.
-So the wait time for a new integration, as well as the number of edge-cases that won’t be accounted for, is virtually zero working with someone like Edlink as opposed to building in-house.
+Finally, the dataset of uses-cases any 1 organization will take into account (and related edge cases) is always going to be smaller than that of an organization whose aggregating integrations.
+It’s rare to get a request to build new integrations – we’ve usually already built them!
+We’ve gotten wind of an upcoming system’s importance.
+So, the wait time for a new integration, as well as the number of edge cases that won’t be accounted for, is virtually zero working with Edlink as opposed to building in-house.

-LTI alone limits you to being able to support integrations for customers who have a system that is compliant with the version of the LTI specification you’ve implemented.
+LTI alone limits edtech companies to support integrations for customers who have a system that is compliant with the version of the LTI specification the learning app has implemented.
 Major LMSs that support LTI are:

 - Canvas - LTI Advantage Complete